ToastCoder/Audience-Segmentation/README.md

 ### About:

 A basic replica of youtube algorithm!
 Classifies the viewers into several groups based on their interests.
 Uses Logistic Regression algorithm.

+The code collects the interest of various people given either 1 or 0 (Yes or No) in the dataset and gets the corresponding labels and classifies the type of audience for user defined person in train.py.
+Useful for classifying audience based on their interests and personalizing ads for each type of audience type.

 ### Developed by:
 [Vigneshwar Ravichandar](https://github.com/ToastCoder)